 Aim: Unprecedented security, safety, reliability and efficiency for software systems, and especially critical cyber-physical systems.

 Approach : large, complex, performant systems, built on a formally verified microkernel (seL4), which isolates untrusted components from formally verified or correct-by-construction synthesised trusted components.
 Formal, machine-checked proof for safety and security properties on the code level for systems with over a million lines of code.

 Case Study: Secure Access Controller, a demonstrator system enabling to switch one front-end terminal between different back-end networks of separate classification levels, for which we formally proved, at a security model level, the absence of data flow between networks.

-- Many of our activities in the Trustworthy Systems area are part of the SMACCM project in DARPA's high-assurance cyber-military systems program (HACMS).
+- Many of our activities in the Trustworthy Systems area are part of the SMACCM project, funded by DARPA under their high-assurance cyber-military systems (HACMS) program.

 We tackle the challenge of building truly trustworthy software systems with a number of inter-related activities.
 Our first focus is security and how to design systems with formally proved security properties on the source code level.